Commando501/Discord-Ranked-Bot/PATCH_LOG.md

 This file serves as an index to all patch logs, organized by time period.

+- 2025-07-04: Fixed getPlayerRank missing method in storage interface that was breaking /list command
 - 2025-07-04: Enhanced /list command with rank emojis showing player's current rank tier